 Explore how patterns of ill health might change in our interactive charts below.

 By 2040, 9.1 million people – around 1 in 5 of the adult population in England – are projected to be living with major illness.

 This means a potential increase of 2.5 million people living with major illness in 2040 compared with 2019.
 Most of this increase is the result of an ageing population.

-- Most of this rise is the result of an ageing population – as life expectancy increases and the baby-boomer generation reaches older age.
-While living longer is something to celebrate, this will have profound implications for the NHS, social care and other public services.
+As life expectancy increases and the baby-boomer generation reaches old age, more people are living longer with major illness.
+While living longer is something to celebrate, this will have profound implications for the NHS and other public services.

 People are also projected to spend more time living with major illness.